 Calculated time is computed with the distance, the height difference, and an average speed of 2.2 mph.
 For an intermediate walker, this time includes small breaks.

-(1)Walk along the southern side of the Dike (with the Dike to your left) and continue to the River Bure.
+(1)Walk along the southern side of the Dyke (with the Dyke to your left) and continue to the River Bure.
 Bear right here and continue down the river which should be on your left.
 Continue along the grassy banks of the River Bure passing Commission Drainage Mill (sadly with no sails).
 A short way further you will see the village of Stokesby on the north bank of the River Bure.
-Continue following the footpath beside the river for a further half a mile to reach a pumping station at the eastern end of Tunstall Dike (grid ref.
+Continue following the footpath beside the river for a further half a mile to reach a pumping station at the eastern end of Tunstall Dyke (grid ref.
 TG431095).